 These comments are extracted from Gargoyle’s January 4 posting on the Mudcat Café message board.
 You can read his full review here.

 “An incredibly impressive investigation into the grim murders that lie behind some of the most famous songs in the popular music tradition. […] I can't think of another book that blends true crime, musical history and storytelling as well as this.” – Diarmid Mogg, December 11, 2015.

 “Great book.
 So much social history as well as the back stories.
 Recommend to all.” – P. Smith, December 15, 2015.

 “This is a great book.
 Very well written.
 [It] sheds a light on some of those fabled song that I have grown up with.” – CSACHB, April 17, 2016.

 “Very pleased with this book. […] Very, very pleased with purchase.” – Judy Williams, June 6, 2016.

-These comments are extracted from reader reviews on the book’s British and American Amazon pages.
+These comments are extracted from reader reviews on the book’s British, American and Canadian Amazon pages.
 You can read their comments in full there.

 “[The eight songs covered] yield results which are both enlightening and surprising. […] London journalist Paul Slade has uncovered much fascinating history behind these standard ballads.”

 These comments are extracted from Barry Hammond’s May 16 article on Goodreads.
 You can read his full review here.